-Today, only 15% of the lakefloor has been mapped at high-density, leaving gaps in our understanding of the Great Lakes.
+Today, only 15% of the lakefloor has been mapped at high-density.

 The Great Lakes have never been mapped in detail.
 Though many maps of the Great Lakes show the shape and depth of the lake floor, known as bathymetry, they are created using data that is sometimes decades old and low-density.

 Modern, high-density data enables an extremely detailed map and is critical for effective management, research, and innovation, particularly under mounting climate change threats and a growing blue economy in the Great Lakes region.

 High-density data provides visualization of small objects such as pipelines, cables, shipwrecks, and boulders.

 Sept.
 19-21, 2023 | Traverse City, MI

 Lakebed 2030 Conference